COVID-19 CAMHS Forth Valley Update

 Older Children: We prefer young people to bring their guardians to a first appointment.
 We would like to be able to gather information from all family members.
 If there are things you want to talk about privately with us, without your family present, we will give you the time and space to do this.
 There are times, if we are very concerned about a young person’s safety, that we have to speak to their parent/guardian.
 We would always try to let you know how and why we are doing this.

+They also provide low intensity and low level interventions for children where milder difficulties have been noted.
 This means that if you are referred to CAMHS you may be seen by a PMHW if your difficulties have been present for less than 1 year and you haven’t had a lot of support for any other services before being referred to CAMHS.
-Primary Mental Health Workers work in the same way as other members of the team except that they may not complete a full comprehensive mental health assessment for all children and young people they work with, and are unable to undertake specialist diagnostic assessments for things like ADHD or children with autistic profiles.
+Primary Mental Health Workers work in the same way as other members of the team except that are unable to undertake specialist diagnostic assessments for things like ADHD or children with autistic profiles.

 - Interpersonal Psychotherapy (IPT)